Orangeola Japanese Maple Trees

 Orangeola Japanese Maple is best known for its orange color but this beautiful tree is really a kaleidoscope with roots!
 The leaves changes from green to purple and then a brilliant shade of orange-red in the fall.

-The new leaves emerges in the spring with a red to orange cast to the leaves.
+The new leaves of Japanese Maple Orangeola emerge in the spring with a red to orange cast to the leaves.
 As summer moves in the leaves take on more of a green tint and then appear almost purple.
 Then more new growth appears with that reddish orange tinge, layered over top of the summer color.
-Then as fall approaches the leaves turn red, then a brilliant orange.
+As fall approaches the leaves turn red, then a brilliant orange.

 We suggest when planting your newly purchased Orangeola Japanese Maple plants that you dig a hole twice as wide as the root system but not deeper.
 Depending on the quality of your existing soil you may need to add a locally sourced compost or topsoil to the back-fill soil.
 We do not recommend using straight topsoil or compost as a back-fill soil because more times than not these products will retain entirely to much moisture and will cause the root system to rot.
 Adding compost or topsoil will help the young feeder roots to spread through the loose, nutrient rich soil, much easier than if you used solely the existing soil which more times than not will be hard and compacted.
 The most common cause of plant death after transplanting is planting the new plant to deep.
 That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
 A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.